BACKGROUND AND SUMMARY

 It is trite that the exercise of interpreting a suretyship contract invokes that same principles relating to the interpretation of contracts.

 A deed of suretyship is, by its nature, an accessory contract and, as such, for there to be a valid suretyship there has to be a valid principal agreement.

 Where a contract is contained in more than one document and an inconsistency arises between them, such inconsistency must be reconciled, as would inconsistency within a single document.

-Written by Khotso Mmatli and supervised by Kerry Theunissen
+Written by Khotso Mmatli and Kerry Theunissen